Introduction

 Council of States

 12 members are nominated by the President of India based on skills or knowledge in literature, arts, science, and social service to act as the members of the Council of States.
-In total, 238 represent act as representatives from both the States and Union Territories.
+In total, 245 members make up the Rajya Sabha, of whom 233 are representatives from both the States and Union Territories and 12 are nominated by the President.

 House of the People

-The composition of the House of People consists of 530 members (no exceeding) from the state territorial constituencies.
+The composition of the House of People consists of up to 530 members from the state territorial constituencies.
 They are elected through direct election.
-The President further elects 20 more members (no exceeding) from the Union Territories.
+The Constitution also provides for up to 20 members from the Union Territories.
+The current strength of the Lok Sabha is 543 elected members.

 Uniformity in the scale of representation of states